Top Email Marketing KPIs for High ROI

 However, just as email marketing can have an ROI as high as $36 for each dollar spent, it can also bring less to no results for some brands.
-This usually depends on how an email marketing strategy is built and especially how a team works to improve it.
+This usually depends on how an email marketing strategy is built, especially how a team works to improve it.

 As every process can constantly be improved, email marketing should not be left behind.
 To do that, marketers should always check some genuinely helpful email marketing KPIs.

-Thus, in this article, we will discuss some email marketing KPIs that can entirely transform a brand’s campaign and, most importantly, results.
+Thus, this article will discuss some email marketing KPIs that can entirely transform a brand’s campaign and, most importantly, results.

-1. Delivered Emails is the Most Ignored Email Marketing KPI
+1. Delivered Emails Are the Most Ignored Email Marketing KPI

 Successfully sending your email to the whole newsletter list should be essential.
 This is why you should check the total number of emails delivered – in other words, your delivery rate.

-This email marketing KPI shows how many emails have been successfully sent out.
-For instance, if your email list has 150,000 addresses and the number of delivered emails is 135,000, it means that 15,000 emails could not reach the recipients for some reason.
+This email marketing KPI shows the number of emails that have been successfully sent out.
+For instance, if your email list has 150,000 addresses and the number of delivered emails is 135,000, 15,000 emails could not reach the recipients for some reason.

 These are some of the main reasons for not being able to deliver an email: